 ᒥᒋᓯᐤ micisiw vai 1) s/he is dirty 2) s/he is ugly

 By comparing both words one can easily appreciate why the assumption is common.
 The confusion arises because of two features proper to this dialect that distinguish it from Old Cree.
 The first is the loss of distinction between Old Cree vowels a and i, both of which are pronounced as i in this dialect.
-The second feature is called palatalization, which is the change of the consonant k to a c when the latter is followed by the vowel i.
+The second feature is called palatalization, which is the change of the consonant k to a c (the c is a consonant that often sounds like the ch or ts in English) when the latter is followed by the vowel i.
 These features mean that words pronounced differently in Old Cree may have become homophonous in this particular dialect.
 Let us replace these lost vowels and consonants and compare these words again.
 To compare, the Old Cree forms will be placed in brackets at the end of the entries.

 ᒥᒋᓯᐤ micisiw na eagle [Old Cree mikisiw]